-Figs are a subtropical plant from the Mediterranean region and need some special care to flourish in Maine … but it can be done!
-Easiest is to grow figs in a container and bring it inside in fall after leaf drop.
-Maintain dormancy by keeping the plants between 20-50 F. Unheated cellars work great.
+Figs are a subtropical plant from the Mediterranean region and need some special care to flourish in Maine … but you can do it!
+The easiest way to grow figs is in a container.
+You should bring it inside in fall after leaf drop. maintain dormancy.
+Unheated cellars work great.
 Potting mix should be well drained.
 A common recipe is 3 parts pine bark fines, 1 part peat, 1 part perlite, 1 part compost, and 1 pint agricultural lime per 5 gallons of mix.
 Additional micronutrients (greensand, azomite, etc.) can be included at a rate of 1 pint per 5 gallons of mix.
 Figs are heavy feeders and should be fertilized once per month from bud-break in mid-May until mid-July.
 Five gallons is the minimum size container.
 Many fig growers have their plants in 25-gallon pots.
 Setting the container into the ground will allow roots to spread into surrounding soil and reduce watering frequency.
 If you have an ideal microclimate, such as a heated greenhouse, in-ground planting is possible.
 In-ground plants may also survive a zone 5 winter if layered to the ground and buried with 1 to 2 feet of insulating material such as wood chips.